 KICKR and Snap Basic Troubleshooting

 - The KICKR can only pair to one app or device.
 Close all additional apps (on all nearby devices) capable of connecting to the KICKR.
 Most apps are capable of running in the background on the device and will continue to have a connection to the KICKR, which will prevent other apps from connecting or cause conflicting commands to be sent to the KICKR.

 - Unless using the iOS version of Zwift (which connects to the KICKR via Bluetooth 4.0), an ANT+ connection to the KICKR will be be required for Zwift (PC or Mac).

 Power and Resistance Troubleshooting

-- If you find that your wattage is fluctuating - dropping to zero and/or spiking - it's likely that Zwift isn't receiving all of your data packets due to your ANT+ signal receiving interference.
-Much like other wireless signals, ANT+ operates on the 2.4 GHz frequency.
-This means anything transmitting on or interfering with that frequency can also interfere with ANT+.
+- If you find that your wattage is fluctuating - dropping to zero and/or spiking - it's likely that you're experiencing ANT+ signal interference.
+Like other wireless signals, ANT+ operates over a 2.4 GHz frequency.
+This means anything transmitting over that frequency can also interfere with ANT+.
 Check out the Zwift support article on ANT+ Signal Drops.

-- Please ensure you are using an ANT+ USB extension cable with Zwift.
-These can be purchased through Wahoo Fitness (with ANT+ stick) or Zwift.
+- Always use an USB extension cable with Zwift to extend your ANT+ adapter closer to your trainer.
+These can be purchased through Wahoo Fitness (with ANT+ adapter) or Zwift.